NicoleLund/sql-EmploymentRecords/README.md

     * 4_SQL_Analysis contains query.sql which contains the code queries for each of the assignment tasks.

+    * 5_Bonus_SQLAlchemy contains a Jupyter Notebook analysis of salaries in the database using SQLAlchemy.

 # Analysis assignments and results
 1. List the following details of each employee: employee number, last name, first name, sex, and salary.